branpk/wafel/README.md

 Wafel is a backronym for **W**e **A**re **F**inally **E**mulator-**L**ess.

+## Game versions

+The following SM64 game versions are supported:
+* JP: the original Japanese release
+* US: the original US release
+* EU: aka PAL (experimental, known crashes)
+* SH: Shindou (experimental)

+If you would like to use Wafel on an SM64 source hack, reach out and we can try to set it up.

 ## Downloading

 Currently Windows is the only supported platform (but support for other platforms in the future